Once creatures of Old West yore, the national mammal can be seen in a park or preserve near you.

 Like bald eagles, bison have staged a spectacular comeback.

-This spring, the massive creatures that once roamed the plains by the millions joined the national bird as the national mammal.
+Now, the massive creatures that once roamed the plains by the millions has joined the national bird as the national mammal.

 Herds have grown, including the genetically pure herd at Wind Cave National Park in South Dakota, and have shared bison with parks and preserves in Minnesota, Illinois, Iowa and Wisconsin.